pabloducato/unit-testing-java/README.md

 Section -> Quick Start -> Javadoc (3.x)

-Matchers are very helpful and can correct the visibility, the readability, and clarity our unit tests
+Matchers are very helpful and can correct the visibility, the readability, and clarity our unit tests.

-We encourage you to use the Hamcrest && Assertj matching libraties
+We encourage you to use the Hamcrest && Assertj matching libraties.

 ## .gitignore templates